 You can also download the translation converted into one of the widely used localization formats.
 The converted files will be enriched with data provided in Weblate; such as additional context, comments or flags.
 Several file formats are available via the $Files \downarrow Customize \ download$ menu:

 - · gettext PO

 - XLIFF with gettext extensions

 - XLIFF 1.1

-- TermBase eXchange - Translation Memory eXchange - gettext MO (only available when translation is using gettext PO) - CSV - Excel Open XML - JSON (only available for monolingual translations) - Android String Resource (only available for monolingual translations) - iOS strings (only available for monolingual translations)
+- · TermBase eXchange

+- Translation Memory eXchange

+- gettext MO

+- CSV

+- Excel Open XML

+- JSON

+- Android String Resource

+- · iOS strings